commonhaus/foundation/GOVERNANCE.md

 > Lazy Consensus
 >
 > Lazy consensus is the first, and possibly the most important, consensus-building tool we have.
 Essentially lazy consensus means that you don’t need to get explicit approval to proceed, but you need to be prepared to listen if someone objects.

+When seeking consensus, members should express objections or dissent as early as possible to ensure there is time to discuss and address objections.

 ### Seeking consensus in meetings